-- The capacity of the senior executive managers and governing board to: - exercise effective oversight of program operations and accountability for federal funds; - o include the Policy Council in the planning and decision-making process; - o ensure representation of the diverse community served; - o set and monitor overall agency priorities and operational systems; and - o conduct community assessment, annual self-assessments, and ongoing monitoring. - The ability to plan, constitute, and train a governing body in compliance with Head Start regulations.
-If applicable, an applicant can describe how its current governance structure would change to meet the requirement of the Head Start Act. - The existence of management systems for program planning, internal and external communication, record keeping, issuance of internal and external reports, and program self-assessment and monitoring. - For applicants proposing EHS-CCP: - The applicant's ability to work with partners and ensure accountability for meeting HSPPS across multiple sites (as appropriate).
+- The capacity of the senior executive managers, Tribal Council, or governing board to: - Exercise effective oversight of program operations and accountability for federal funds; - o Include the Policy Council in the planning and decision-making process; - o Ensure representation of the diverse community served; - o Set and monitor overall agency priorities and operational systems; and - Conduct community assessment, annual self-assessments, and ongoing monitoring. - The ability to plan, constitute, and train the Tribal Council or governing body in compliance with Head Start regulations.
+If applicable, an applicant can describe how its current governance structure would change to meet the requirement of the Head Start Act. - The existence of management systems for program planning, internal and external communication, record keeping, issuance of internal and external reports, and program self-assessment and monitoring.

+• For applicants proposing EHS-CCP:

+The applicant's ability to work with partners and ensure accountability for meeting HSPPS across multiple sites (as appropriate).